Dibya-Mallick/Ticket-Katun/README.md

-<p>This a website for Online ticket Purchase and Bus Reservation using Django Framework</p>
+<p>This a website for Online ticket Purchase and Bus Reservation created using Django Framework</p>